R-Lok/2800-202410-BBY26/README.md

 * If desired, input a name for the flashcard set and press Save to collection

 ### 3. Flashcard Review
+The application allows users to view their generated flashcard sets:
 * The user can view their flashcard sets by navigating to the collections page (folder icon on footer), and pressing on any of their saved sets
 * On the viewing page, users can tap on flashcards to flip the card between prompt and answers
 * There are arrows on each side of the flashcard to tap to navigate to the previous or next flashcard
 * Users can tap the sharecode at the bottom of the viewing page to copy it and share it with other users

 ### 4. Sharing your Flashcards
+The application allows users to share their flashcard sets and view others' flashcard sets via a sharecode:
 * Users can enter a flashcard code on the home screen of the application by pressing "Open by Code"
 * Users can see the sharecode of their flashcard set at the bottom of their screen when viewing their flashcard set
 * There might be a way to find a secret easter EGG page through the "Open by Code" feature..